I was an undergraduate student studying design and architecture when I first owned a digital DSLR camera.

 It is my strong belief that the single most important thing to capture during any given occasion is what's real.
 This could mean letting a scene unfold itself before your eyes without interfering, or allowing unplanned circumstances to happen.

 So here at Sakolsilp, what really took place is what we aim to capture in every work of ours.
-We will take your photos exactly the way you are, with all things occurring naturally and genuinely.
+We will capture your photos exactly the way you are, with all things occurring naturally and genuinely.

 Thank you for putting your trust in us, and thank you if we are about to get to know each other.